 Currently, our research aims are to: 1 .Identify and functionally characterize the role of candidate intrinsic and microenvironmental factors during neural crest migration along vagal routes and during enteric neuron formation (neurogenesis) along the gut.
 2. Construction of the signaling-level regulatory network that governs vagal neural crest development and neural crest migration during early ENS formation.
 3. Identify novel cellular derivatives from the vagal neural crest.
 4. To understand how neural crest-derived cancers form from the vagal neural crest in vivo.
-4. Relate ontogenesis of the ENS to disorders that affect the nervous system.
+5. Relate ontogenesis of the maturing ENS to disorders that affect the nervous system.

 We utilize various experimental approaches to understand all phases of neural crest transformation into functional enteric neuron types and their transformation into abnormal cells during pathological states, including cancer.
 These include: immunohistochemistry, histology, in situ gene expression analysis, confocal time-lapse microscopy, cell migration and tracking assays, perturbation analyses, transgenesis, chemical genetics, comparative RNA-seq technologies/bioinformatics, physiological and neuronal activity assays.

 Neural crest cells are stem cells that migrate to various locations and give rise to many diverse and fundamental cell types in the vertebrate body.
 The ENS largely arises from “vagal” neural crest stem cells that originate from the post-otic dorsal neural tube, a transient structure during development that will give rise to the central nervous system.
 Vagal neural crest cells eventually can give rise to the cells of the outflow tract of the heart, enteric ganglia, sympathetic ganglia, thymic connective tissue, as well as pigment cells of the skin.
 Therefore, they are fundamental to life.
 To become enteric ganglia during development, vagal neural crest migrate ventrally from the neural tube and enter the primitive foregut tissue.
 They then migrate along the rostrocaudal extent of the gut in response to microenvironmental signaling cues to until they eventually reach the hindgut.
 These enteric neural crest cells (ENC) eventually give rise to a diverse array of neurons and glia that form the enteric ganglia.
 What dictates whether vagal neural crest will give rise to enteric ganglia or other derivatives, such as pigment cells, remains elusive.